hashicorp/terraform-provider-google/website/docs/d/datasource_compute_network.html.markdown

 In addition to the arguments listed above, the following attributes are exported:

-* `network` - The network name or resource link to the parent network of this network.

 * `description` - Description of this network.

 * `gateway_ipv4` - The IP address of the gateway.